elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/services/traverse-city-search-engine-optimization.md

 audio: "/audio/2021/traverse-city-seo.mp3"
 ---

+Update: [Check out our FREE Guide To SEO For Local Small Business Websites](https://www.andrew-mccall.com/blog/2022/10/seo-checklist-for-local-small-business-websites/ "SEO Checklist For Local Small Business Websites") to take your Traverse City SEO to the next level.

 Our Traverse City SEO Services can help Traverse City businesses get found more often on the internet.
 SEO is a service that helps you rank higher in search engines for certain keywords, which then improves your visibility and leads to more website traffic.
-Andrew McCall offers a free consultation to Travere City businesses where he will evaluate your website and find out what needs to be done to make it more visible to the public.
+Andrew McCall offers a free consultation to Traverse City businesses where he will evaluate your website and find out what needs to be done to make it more visible to the public.

 ## What Is SEO?